Political Manifesto: Part II

 A Laboratory for Freedom

 Splitting occurs in many areas of the modern human environment.
 Human cells split in the womb of the mother, producing a fully-formed infant at the time of birth.
 Corporations split when the single corporation engages in disparate endeavors that require different staff-people and separate facilities.
-The Bell System did that by court order and split into seven "Baby Bells," who succeeded beyond the wildest dreams of the company founders and the court that supervised the split.
-A split may also reflect the disparate visions of the company leadership.
+The Bell System did that by court order and split into seven "Baby Bells," who succeeded beyond the wildest dreams of the company founders, and the court that supervised the split.
+A split derives from the disparate visions of the company leadership.

 Nations must also split when the forces that divide the nation exceed the forces uniting it.
+That such things happen unsettles people.
+In fact, it has happened more or lesss regularly over the course of history.
 When a human cell divides, one side pulls away forcibly from the other.
 In the natural world, a status quo does not exist.
 Living things are always in transition.
 When the desire for a status quo exceeds the natural flow of life, then we have a problem—we Americans do, that is.

 America consists of three unrecognized nations that fight and accuse each other constantly, mainly because they lack the courage or character to take the next irrevocable step—the natural next step—to divide and gain recognition as nations in their own right.
 Feuding Americans cannot bear for their rivals to abandon them.
 They would rather subdue their rivals than let them leave.
 Face it, America!
 That subjugation of our rivals goes on 24/7.
 We feel no end of stress because of it.